jackrusher/spicerack/README.md

      {:key 9, :val 0.8999999999999999}
      {:key 4, :val 0.4}]))
 ```

+Note that returning a lazy sequence from inside of a `with-open`
+block, then trying to realize that sequence outside of the block, will
+cause an exception to be thrown.

 There are more examples in the test suite.
 In additon, there is
 automatically generated [codox](https://github.com/weavejester/codox)